heycarsten/personal-page/README.md

 ### Homebrew

 Installing command-line software on your host computer (directly on your laptop) can be a messy thing.
-Package managers like Homebrew attempt to solve this problem.
+Package managers like Homebrew attempt to solve this problem, and Homebrew does a pretty good job!
+I have also used MacPorts but never went back after switching to Homebrew a number of years ago.

 ### Ansible

 At a time I was just happy to get a server running my code!
 Over time, I saw shortcomings in my processes.
 Manually building servers, became manually provisioning VPSes on Linode and AWS EC2.
 That then became a step-by-step [guide](https://gist.github.com/heycarsten/7230affa5b399a84e02e).
 Which then became a shell script, that then became a [CLI tool](https://github.com/heycarsten/propro) for building and deploying shell scripts.
 That became a series of [Ansible Playbooks](https://github.com/heycarsten/propro-ansible) (no longer maintained) for provisioning and configuring servers.

-These days I still use Ansible, but not as often for configuring servers and development environments since I just use Docker for that.
-It’s a great tool for automating systems administrator tasks.
+These days I still use Ansible, but not as often for configuring servers and development environments since I use Docker for that.
+It’s a great tool for automating systems administration tasks.

 ### pyenv / rvm / nvm